 Why does the Assemblies of God practice believer’s baptism?
-Believers baptism describes the conviction that only professing believers in Christ can be baptized with water.
+Believers’ baptism describes the conviction that only professing believers in Christ can be baptized with water.
 Assemblies of God and denominations and churches in the Baptist tradition are convicted that believer’s baptism is the best understanding and application of Scripture.
-They make points such as,
+(Also see Assemblies of God vs Baptist: What’s the Difference?)
+They make points such as:

 - Christ’s instructed the church to baptize disciples, which infants aren’t: Matthew 28:19 (see above)

 - The New Testament illustrates believers being baptized, not infants: e.g. Acts 8:5-12, “But when they believed Philip as he preached the gospel of the kingdom of God and the name of Jesus Christ, they were baptized, both men and women.” (v.
 12)